dvdzkwsk/react-redux-starter-kit/README.md

 Redux, React-Router, and React are constantly releasing new API changes.
 If you'd like to help keep this boilerplate up to date, please check out the [current todo list](https://github.com/davezuko/react-redux-starter-kit/blob/master/docs/todo.md) or create a new issue if you think this repo is missing something!

-**NOTE**: In the past, this project came bundled with a sample Todo application to showcase the starter kit in action.  has since been moved out of master so that you have more of a clean slate to work with, but you can still [find it in its own branch](https://github.com/davezuko/react-redux-starter-kit/tree/example/todo-application)!
+**NOTE**: In the past, this project came bundled with a sample Todo application to showcase the starter kit in action.
+The example has since been moved out of master so that you have more of a clean slate to work with, but you can still [find it in its own branch](https://github.com/davezuko/react-redux-starter-kit/tree/example/todo-application)!

 Table of Contents
 -----------------